Kentucky High School Principal Admits To Stealing Nude Photos From Teens’ Phones, Trading Them Online

 A Kentucky high school principal has admitted to stealing nude photos from phones he confiscated from high school students, and then trading them online on child pornography-trading websites, The State is reporting.

-Stephen Kyle Goodlett, 36, is currently facing both federal and state child pornography charges after investigators found dozens of photos of girls, some as young as ten years old, on his devices.
+Stephen Kyle Goodlett, 36, is currently facing both federal and state child pornography charges after investigators found dozens of photos of girls, some as young as 10 years old, on his devices.

 Until October 2016, Goodlett had been principal at LaRue County High School.
 However, a few days after his arrest, superintendent Sam Sanders announced Goodlett’s firing, calling it an “unprecedented situation,” according to The News-Enterprise.